About the program

 - Personal plan and commitment: The program ends with each participant making their own convincing presentation of an initiative they, together with a sponsor in their company, have decided to suggest or drive through.
 The purpose of this is to secure that the participants will have the ambition to effectively transform their learnings into value for their own company.

-Read more about the themes in our Program pdf.
+Get more information about the themes and the whole program from our Program PDF.

 A selection of our lecturers from recent programs